CollaboraOnline/CollaboraOnline.github.io/content/post/build-code-android.md

 ## Debugging

-To debug the native LibreOffice code in Android Studio, you need the debugging symbols and to setup Android Studio to actually read & use them.
+To debug the native Collabora Office core code in Android Studio, you need the debugging symbols and to setup Android Studio to actually read & use them.

 ### Add android/obj/local/armeabi-v7a from core.git as a Symbol Directory